ganesh714/de_llm/README.md

     pip install -r requirements.txt
     ```
 4.  **Configuration (Optional):**
-    If the project requires API keys or specific environment variables (e.g., for LLM providers), please set them up according to the instructions (add specific instructions here if applicable).
+    If the project requires API keys or specific environment variables (e.g., for LLM providers like OpenAI), please set them up.
+Typically, this involves creating a `.env` file in the root directory and adding your keys (e.g., `OPENAI_API_KEY=your_key_here`).

 ## Usage
 To run the main application and initiate the LLM agent workflow: